Shopify speed optimization... You're probably wondering about how to speed up your Shopify store, right? Well, no worries!

-I suggest to test it out for your Shopify store to see if you notice any difference in speed between using JPEG and using PNG as your image file typ5e.
+I suggest you test it out for your Shopify store to see if you notice any difference in speed between using JPEG and using PNG as your image file type.

 One way to test this is to add a new product to your store.
 After that, add images while only using the file type you want to test, then you can test the page loading time of that product page and do it all over again but with another image file type.

 That way you can see if there is any difference in your product page loading time.

 Don't forget to check the quality as well!